notator/ResidentSynthHostTestSite/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**testSite**: the unstable development version, which can be tested [here](https://james-ingram-act-two.de/open-source/ResidentSynthHostTestSite/host.html).

 Software synthesizers like the _ResidentSynth_ can be used by any web application as a substitute for end-user hardware.
 I am intending, for example, also to install it as one of the available synthesizers in my _AssistantPerformer_ ([repository](https://github.com/notator/AssistantPerformerTestSite), [application](https://james-ingram-act-two.de/open-source/assistantPerformer/assistantPerformer.html)).

-The _ResidentSynth_ is intended to be configured for, and installed with, a web application that knows in advance which presets it needs.
-Loading time can therefore be minimized by not installing redundant presets.
-The synth uses a configurable [WebAudioFont](https://github.com/surikov/webaudiofont) that has at least one bank containing at least one preset.
-There can be up to 127 banks, each of which can contain up to 127 presets.
+The _ResidentSynth_ is intended to be configured for, and installed with, a web application that knows in advance:
+1. which presets it needs.<br /> Loading time can therefore be minimized by not installing redundant presets.<br />The synth uses a configurable [WebAudioFont](https://github.com/surikov/webaudiofont) that has at least one bank containing at least one preset.<br /> There can be up to 127 banks, each of which can contain up to 127 presets.
+2. which MIDI messages it supports.<br /> The _ResidentSynth_ can therefore use MIDI control messages with non-standard meanings.<br /> All the supported MIDI messages are documented <a href="#midiMessages">below</a>.

 Both the _ResidentSynthHost_ and _ResidentSynth_ are being developed in _this_ repository.
 Issues relating to either of them should be raised here.